CMakePP/CMakePPLang/docs/source/getting_started/cmakepp_examples/classes.rst

 Multiple constructors can be added to a class.
 Calls to constructors will use function resolution in the same way the member function calls do.
-That is when a call is made to a constructor, CMakePP will attempt to find a constructor that matches the signature of that call and then call that constructor.
+That is when a call is made to a constructor, the CMakePP language will attempt to find a constructor that matches the signature of that call and then call that constructor.
 If no matching constructor is found, an error will be thrown.
 The only exception to this is when a call is made to the constructor of a class and no arguments are passed.
-In that case, CMakePP will just call the default constructor for the class.
+In that case, the CMakePP language will just call the default constructor for the class.

 .. _examples-classes-constructor-kwargs:

 Using the KWARGS Constructor
 ============================

-CMakePP allows users to call a **KWARGS Constructor**.
+The CMakePP language allows users to call a **KWARGS Constructor**.
 This constructor enables users to automatically set the values of attributes of the class upon construction.
 No constructor needs to be defined to use this feature.
 We just need to use the ``KWARGS`` keyword as the third argument to the call and provide a list consisting of the name of each attribute we want to set followed immediately by the value or values we want to set.
 Suppose our automobile class has three attributes: ``color``, ``num_doors``, and ``owners``.
 Then we could set these upon construction using the following:

 .. literalinclude:: /../../tests/docs/source/getting_started/cmakepp_examples/classes/constructor_kwargs.cmake
    :lines: 40